What's a "Poison Exposure"?

 In August 2016, The American Journal of Emergency Medicine published an article titled "webPOISONCONTROL: can poison control be automated?"
 The article analyzed the first 9,256 webPOISONCONTROL cases.
 The study found the app is safe, quick and easy to use.

 - No serious symptoms.
 If the individual collapses, has a seizure, has trouble breathing or can't be awakened, call 911 right away.

 - Drugs or medicines (including both over-the-counter and prescription meds), household products, flowers, or berries.
-If the situation involves a mushroom, coin, or food poisoning, call Poison Control at 1-800-222-1222 instead of using this tool.
-But we're adding products daily, so check back the next time you need Poison Control help.
+If the situation involves a bite or sting, mushroom, coin, or food poisoning, call Poison Control at 1-800-222-1222 instead of using this tool.
+But we're adding features daily, so check back the next time you need Poison Control help.

 - Taken once.
 This tool is designed for one-time poison exposures that occur over a short period of time (minutes to a few hours).
 If you take the medication regularly or if you were exposed chronically or repeatedly, call Poison Control at 1-800-222-1222 for assistance.

 - Unintentional.
 No self-harm or suicide attempts.
 When self-harm is involved, immediate evaluation by a healthcare provider, usually in an ER, is always advised.

 - Age 6 months to 79 years.
 Special issues arise in the very young or in older adults.

 - Not pregnant!
 We haven't addressed risks to the fetus or the pregnant mom.